aiblocks/docs/guides/get-started/transactions.md

 ## Transacting in Other Currencies

-One of the amazing things about the Stellar network is that you can send and receive many types of assets, such as US dollars, Nigerian naira, digital currencies like bitcoin, or even your own new kind of asset.
+One of the amazing things about the AiBlocks network is that you can send and receive many types of assets, such as US dollars, Nigerian naira, digital currencies like bitcoin, or even your own new kind of asset.

-While Stellar’s native asset, the lumen, is fairly simple, all other assets can be thought of like a credit issued by a particular account.
-In fact, when you trade US dollars on the Stellar network, you don’t actually trade US dollars—you trade US dollars *from a particular account.* That’s why the assets in the example above had both a `code` and an `issuer`.
+While AiBlocks’s native asset, the delo, is fairly simple, all other assets can be thought of like a credit issued by a particular account.
+In fact, when you trade US dollars on the AiBlocks network, you don’t actually trade US dollars—you trade US dollars *from a particular account.* That’s why the assets in the example above had both a `code` and an `issuer`.
 The `issuer` is the ID of the account that created the asset.
-Understanding what account issued the asset is important—you need to trust that, if you want to redeem your dollars on the Stellar network for actual dollar bills, the issuer will be able to provide them to you.
+Understanding what account issued the asset is important—you need to trust that, if you want to redeem your dollars on the AiBlocks network for actual dollar bills, the issuer will be able to provide them to you.
 Because of this, you’ll usually only want to trust major financial institutions for assets that represent national currencies.

-Stellar also supports payments sent as one type of asset and received as another.
+AiBlocks also supports payments sent as one type of asset and received as another.
 You can send Nigerian naira to a friend in Germany and have them receive euros.
 These multi-currency transactions are made possible by a built-in market mechanism where people can make offers to buy and sell different types of assets.
-Stellar will automatically find the best people to exchange currencies with in order to convert your naira to euros.
+AiBlocks will automatically find the best people to exchange currencies with in order to convert your naira to euros.
 This system is called [distributed exchange](../concepts/exchange.md).